Advantages of Light-Duty Carton Flow for Order Fulfillment

 - When reusing old beams that aren't right for your operation

 Often, existing beams from former pallet positions may be reused to save on budget.
 However, this isn't always the best way to cut costs.
-Implementing shorter step beams and light-duty carton flow track can increase your storage space by 25%.
+Implementing shorter step beams and a light-duty carton flow track can increase your storage space by 25%.
 More storage space means you're able to increase SKU positions and experience more efficient order picking.
-In the long run, this can result in much more significant cost-savings, and most operations see a rapid ROI.
+In the long run, this can result in much more significant cost savings, and most operations see a rapid ROI.

 - When installing new beams in a fulfillment operation

 This is the absolute perfect time to consider shorter step beams and light-duty carton flow!
 When you're working on specifications for new beams, you should be considering the type of carton flow you need.
 A vast majority of the time, beams are spec'd to match pallet loads for convenience and adjustability.
-Standard duty carton flow may be the go-to choice, but you may be missing out on critical space-savings.
+Standard duty carton flow may be the go-to choice, but you may be missing out on critical space savings.
 While there are no inherent problems with over-specing carton flow, a facility may be trading track weight capacity for warehouse storage capacity.
-So unless you truly need the higher capacity, it makes more sense to choose a lighter duty solution.
+So unless you truly need the higher capacity, it makes more sense to choose a lighter-duty solution.